danielgo26/DesignPatterns/README.md

     2. Project 2 ("Labels") - this project uses Bridge, Composite, Decorator, Dependency injection, Proxy, Strategy and Template Method (some of them might be omitted or slightly        changed from their common appearance due to design considerations)
     3. Project 3 ("File system checksums") - this project uses Composite, Observer, Strategy, Template method, Builder, Visitor (again some might be ommited or still not                 implemented like the Memento pattern).

-- Find the exact project descriptions in the folder "descriptions"(note that there might be some changes due to some discussions in class for better design)
+- Find the exact project descriptions in the folder "Project Descriptions"(note that there might be some changes due to some discussions in class for better design)